apache/hbase-thirdparty/README.md

     ```sh
     git checkout -b apply_patches
     ```
-4) Apply patches from hbase-thirdparty's 'src/main/patches' one by one, in-order.
+4) Apply patches from hbase-thirdparty's 'hbase-shaded-protobuf/src/main/patches' one by one, in-order.
 For example:
     ```sh
     git apply --directory java/core <BASE_DIR_TO_HBASE_THIRDPARTY_CODE>/hbase-thirdparty/hbase-shaded-protobuf/src/main/patches/HBASE-15789_V3.patch
     ```
-   NOTE: Ensure to update <BASE_DIR_TO_HBASE_THIRDPARTY_CODE> based on your setup.
+   NOTE: Ensure to replace <BASE_DIR_TO_HBASE_THIRDPARTY_CODE> based on your setup.
 5) Resolve any conflicts.
 Next, stage all changes and commit the change.
 6) Generate a patch from previous commit.
 Also bump up patch version if there are code changes.
     ```sh